pd2afconverter/pd2afconverter.github.io/pages/development.md

 The first milestone version is designed to provide an accessible open-source code and an online service.
 Milestone 1 has minimal translation functionalities enhanced by the identification of active entities.
 This identification allows improving the conversation while taking into account the context - the connected events.
 In particular, cases of "hidden" inhibition can be identified and converted to the Activity Flow view.

 After completing this step, a collection of PD-AF pairs of bricks can be initiated.
-In the future this collection of pairs will ensure stable conversion between Process Description and Activity Flow languages in both directions.
+In the future this collection of pairs will ensure stable conversion between the Process Description and Activity Flow languages in both directions.

 #### PD2AF Milestone #2 Intermediate - "Adviser" version - Semi-automatic